agarthetiger/mkdocs/docs/ansible/Ansible.md

-# Ansible Notes
+# Ansible

-## Single action
+## Single actions

-    ansible all -m setup -i 127.0.0.1, --connection=local
+    ansible all -m setup -i 192.168.0.11

 * `ansible all` execute ansible against host group 'all'
 * `-m setup` run the setup module to gather information about the hosts
-* `-i 127.0.0.1,` inline host list, must be comma-separated list of hosts so add training comman for a single host
+* `-i 192.168.0.11,` inline host list, must be comma-separated list of hosts so add training comma for a single host.
-* `--connection=local` instruct ansible to just run locally and not to try and establish an SSH connection.
-Useful if local loobpack is disabled eg. due to firewall rules or security groups.

 See [Examples](https://docs.ansible.com/ansible/latest/modules/setup_module.html#examples) on the Ansible Setup module documentation.

 ## Local actions

 If you want to run a playbook and always do things locally, use `- hosts: 127.0.0.1` in the playbook.
-Execute the playbook using `--connection=local`
+Execute the playbook using `--connection=local`.
+This instructs ansible to execute the command locally and not to establish an SSH connection, which is useful if local loobpack is disabled eg. due to firewall rules or security groups.

 To run a playbook which uses `- hosts: all` or similar, pass an inventory with just localhost or 127.0.0.1 and connection=local